+The terms of the 2013 Notes provided for their automatic conversion (including accrued interest) upon a qualified initial public offering or private placement of equity securities into common stock or other equity securities issued in such private placement at a conversion price per share equal to the initial public offering price or per share purchase price to investors in the private placement.
 The conversion of the 2013 Notes in the event of a qualified initial public offering or private placement of equity was deemed to be the predominant settlement mechanism.
 As this predominant settlement mechanism provided for the settlement of a fixed monetary amount in a variable number of equity instruments, the Company concluded that it was appropriate to recognize the 2013 Notes at fair value.
 The Company valued the 2013 Notes utilizing an estimated cost of debt for comparable venture backed and mezzanine financings.
-The Company concluded that a 20% discount rate was appropriate, resulting in an initial fair value for the 2013 Notes of approximately \$1.0 million.
-The resulting debt discount of \$0.1 million was amortized to interest expense on a straight-line basis through the earliest maturity date of March 31, 2014.
+The initial fair value of the 2013 Notes was approximately \$1.0 million.
 Upon completion of the Company's initial public offering in February 2014, the 2013 Notes plus approximately \$20,000 of accrued interest automatically converted into 139,644 shares of common stock.

 The 2013 Warrants were initially accounted for as liabilities with subsequent changes in fair value recognized within the consolidated statement of operations.
 The Company determined that the initial fair value of the 2013 Warrants was \$1.0 million.
 The fair value of the 2013 Warrants was derived from the probability weighted expected return model the Company used to value its common stock.
 Upon completion of the Company's initial public offering in February 2014, the warrants no longer require liability accounting and the then fair value of the warrant liability was reclassified into equity.
+The warrants also became exercisable for an aggregate of 231,821 shares of common stock at an exercise price of \$5.61 per share.